vortex3546/java-things/README.md

-# instructions
+# Instructions

-how to run -> use cmd (which if you dont know how to run java though cmd go here:https://stackoverflow.com/questions/16137713/how-do-i-run-a-java-program-from-the-command-line-on-windows) or use virtual studio code but you have to download a extension for java to debug,test,run and so on link:https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack also if you dont have java at all i have a file for a download of the exe here:
+To run the project, you can use either the Command Prompt (cmd) or Visual Studio Code (VS Code).

+## Running via Command Prompt
+If you're not sure how to run Java through the Command Prompt, you can find instructions [here](https://stackoverflow.com/questions/16137713/how-do-i-run-a-java-program-from-the-command-line-on-windows).

+## Running via Visual Studio Code
+You can also use Visual Studio Code, but you need to download an extension for Java to debug, test, and run your program.
+You can download the extension from this link: [VS Code Java Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack).

+## Installing Java
+If you don't have Java installed, you can download the installer from the following link: [Java Installer]().

-# photos of projects
+# Photos of Projects

+**Picture of TextFileSaver**

 ![Screenshot 2024-07-26 213517](https://github.com/user-attachments/assets/fe6b7827-eb1d-46c4-aece-3ff521b5e18b)

-**picture of TextFileSaver**